burlachenkok/burlachenkok.github.io/biography.md

 One of his sports achievements is the title of candidate Master of Sport in Chess which is assigned by the International Chess Federation FIDE.

-Extra areas of his interests:  Scientific Software Development,  Machine Learning and Fundamental Principles of AI, Computer Graphics, Computer Vision, and Physics-Based Simulation.
+Extra areas of his interests:  Scientific Software Development, GPGPU, Machine Learning and Fundamental Principles of AI, Computer Graphics, Computer Vision, and Physics-Based Simulation.